-1. Assessment of your read-across approach under Annex XI, Section 1.5.
+1. Assessment of your read-across approach under Annex XI, Section 1.5. for the category of 'Monoazo Yellow Pigments'

 You seek to adapt the information requirements for the following standard information requirements by grouping substances in the category and applying a read-across approach in accordance with Annex XI, Section 1.5: